Red grouse and licensing

 Step 5: Check for errors and confirm the declaration

 This is the final stage of the application.
 You will be shown an overview of the information you have provided.
 In case of errors, you can change the information before submitting your application.
-Once you are happy with the information you have provided, you will be asked to confirm:
+Once you are happy with the information you have provided, you must confirm:

 • the details are correct